shprdn/PracticeExample05/README.md

 5. Write a method that accepts a Map object having two key-value pairs with the keys val1 and val2.
-Modify and return the given map as follows:
-a.
-If the key `val1` has
-b.
-Set the key `val1` to

 6. Write a program to implement set interface which sorts the given randomly ordered names inascending order.
 Convert the sorted set in to an ​ array list